tbela99/css-parser/files/ast.md

 ### Ast node values traversal

-the function [walkValues()](../docs/functions/node.walkValues.html) is used to walk the node attribute's tokens.
+The function [walkValues()](../docs/functions/node.walkValues.html) is used to walk the node attribute's tokens.

 ```ts